Skip to main content

 What Are the Initial Signs of Hormonal Influence on Cognition?

-The initial signs of on are often subtle and easily attributed to other life stressors.
+The initial signs of hormonal influence on cognitive function are often subtle and easily attributed to other life stressors.
 Recognizing these early patterns is a crucial step in understanding the underlying biological shifts that may be occurring.
 These signs can differ between men and women, reflecting the distinct hormonal changes each experiences.

 For Women

-During and menopause, the fluctuating and eventual decline of can lead to a specific constellation of cognitive and mood symptoms.
+During perimenopause and menopause, the fluctuating and eventual decline of estrogen and progesterone can lead to a specific constellation of cognitive and mood symptoms.
 Many women report a distinct “brain fog,” a subjective sense of mental cloudiness that makes concentration difficult.
 Short-term memory lapses, such as misplacing keys or forgetting appointments, become more frequent.

 Verbal fluency can also be affected, leading to those frustrating moments of being unable to recall a specific word.
 Alongside these cognitive shifts, changes in mood are common, including increased irritability, anxiety, and the onset of depressive feelings that may be entirely new to the individual.